RPK-74

-The RPK-74 (РПК-74) is a variant of the Soviet RPK light machine gun but is chambered for an intermediate cartridge, the 5.45×39mm round.
+The RPK-74 (РПК-74) is a variant of the Soviet RPK light machine gun/squad automatic weapon but is chambered for an intermediate cartridge, the 5.45×39mm round.

 History

 The RPK-74 was introduced in 1974 together with the AK-74 assault rifle.

 Design

 The RPK-74 was derived from the AK-74 rifle, with modifications that mirror those made to the AKM to create the RPK.

 The RPK-74 also uses a longer and heavier chrome-plated barrel, which has a new gas block with a gas channel at a 90° angle to the bore axis, and a ring for the cleaning rod.

 The RPK-74 is also equipped with a folding bipod and a different front sight tower.
 The muzzle is threaded for a flash suppressor or blank-firing device.

 The rear stock trunnion was strengthened and the magazine well was reinforced with steel inserts.

 Additionally, the RPK-74 has a modified return mechanism compared to the AK-74, which uses a new type of metal spring guide rod and recoil spring.
 The rear sight assembly, forward handguard and receiver dust cover were all retained from the RPK.